SocialSecurityDisability.com is a privately-owned website that is not owned by or affiliated with any state government agency

 Professional Representation Benefits

 Disability attorneys and advocates understand the specific language and evidence requirements that reviewers seek.
 They can identify weaknesses in your original application, help gather targeted medical evidence, and ensure your reconsideration directly addresses the specific denial reasons.
-Professional representation significantly improves approval odds while handling complex procedural requirements and deadlines on your behalf.
+Professional representation can assist with identifying weaknesses in an initial application, organizing medical evidence, and managing procedural requirements and deadlines.

 Common Mistakes: Why Most SSDI Reconsideration Appeals Fail